 End of Life / Recycle or compost packaging

-Full Ingredient List / vegetable soap, potassium cocoate, potassium sunflowerate, glycerin, water, organic cocos nucifera (coconut) oil, organic helianthus annuus (sunflower) seed oil], organic lavandula hybrida (lavender) oil* [scent made entirely from certified organic essential oil containing linalool*]
+Full Ingredient List / vegetable soap, potassium cocoate, potassium sunflowerate, glycerin, water, organic cocos nucifera (coconut) oil, organic helianthus annuus (sunflower) seed oil], organic lavandula hybrida (lavender) oil* [scent made entirely from certified organic essential oil containing linalool*]-if scented

 Potassium Cocoate: This is the chemical name of saponified (that is, 'made into soap') coconut oil.
 It's the chemical that grabs onto both dirt and water to do the cleaning.

 Potassium Sunflowerate: This is the chemical name of the saponified sunflower seed oil.